A Little Ditty

 I found myself walking the long corridor as I spotted him coming toward me.
 I immediately dropped my gaze and shuffled my feet in hopes that maybe he wouldn't see me.

 I traveled this passage way often over my years at Ridgecrest Baptist Church.
 It was not only our place of worship but also where Mama and Daddy performed their weekly jobs.
 We called it our 'home away from home' because we were there so much of the time.

 Bro.
-Don (my children's pastor I mentioned earlier) had heard me singing in one of the empty classrooms one day, as I was passing the time away waiting on my parents to end there day of work.
+Don (my children's pastor I mentioned earlier) had heard me singing in one of the empty classrooms one day, as I was passing the time away waiting on my parents to end their day of work.
 I was minding my own business, never meaning for anyone to hear me (I was shy like that.)
 He graciously (or sneakily) waited until I had finished and gave me a standing ovation to the meager efforts I performed to one of my favorite songs of that day.
 I turned all shades of red, quickly looking at the floor and quietly saying thank you as he went on his way.

 I didn't think much of it, I found myself in this certain classroom belting away at the lyrics of this tune every chance I got.
 Soon Bro.
 Don began the questioning of me possibly singing the ditty in front of 'Children's Church', which was a bunch of 'little' people (of elementary age) that met in our gymnasium.
 I almost swallowed my tongue.
 I graciously said 'No thank you', but soon learned he would not take no for an answer.